Stories of an innocent in the days of rampant police corruption

 About to break onto the international book scene, or at least Kindle, is my new book, When Wheeler Sold TVR.
 It’s the story of the short time from the inaugural Le Mans Endurance Series race in November 2003, when TVR was at its peak, to four years later when TVR was at – well, I won’t spoil the surprise.
 You’ll have to read my personal account.

-Please visit Old Blugger for a view on life from the standpoint of someone who has always been somewhat bemused by ‘things’ going on around him.
-Comments welcomed, as are explanations as to life, my immediate environs and the little bit left to me.
+There are a number of car-related articles that will interest anyone keen on cars and motor-racing.
+Please visit Old Blugger.
+You could also enjoy a view on life from the standpoint of someone who has always been somewhat bemused by ‘things’ going on around him.
+Comments welcomed, as are explanations as to why I’m so confused.

 I hope you enjoy your stay on Writewheel.uk and, even better, buy some books.

 Derek, aka Harvey Yates